NASA-Openscapes/earthdata-cloud-cookbook/README.md

 If not, then how to change: <https://stackoverflow.com/questions/61799309/where-can-i-see-deno-downloaded-packages>

 Quarto is under the quarto-cli directory: there's a `package/disc/bin` -- could get this on his $PATH

+## Troubleshooting/diagnostics
+June 10, 2021

+`quarto env`

+`quarto capabilities` will show the 5 python packages required.

+`pip install quarto` installs those 5 packages in the environment.
+Recommended: miniconda, conda, python3.

+Weird error to look out for/avoid: when quarto detects python from the Windows Store.